leopi99/test_actions/README.md

 singleAction.performAction(0, () {});
 ```

-To perform, the single TestAction, needs two arguments, the index of the action and a function that will be called when the action is completed.
+To perform the single TestAction, it needs two arguments, the index of the action and a function that will be called when the action is completed.